About Phoenix ER & Medical Hospital

 Phoenix ER & Medical Hospital treats the full range of medical concerns.
 As a full-service micro-hospital, we can diagnose and treat everything from a rash to a heart attack.
 We also treat physical trauma and injuries from accidents including industrial accidents and automobile accidents.

 Yes, we treat patients of all ages and medical conditions.
-We have child-friendly rooms that are full of toys and stuffed animals to make sure their stay is comfortable.

 There is no need to make an appointment with Phoenix ER & Medical Hospital.
 If you think you might be having a medical emergency, we encourage you to come in immediately.
 Phoenix ER & Medical Hospital can also help if you are sick or injured but are new to the area, are visiting from out of town, or simply cannot get in to see your regular doctor.